 Praised by the New York Concert Review as "in a word, superb,” pianist Rixiang Huang has inspired glowing acclaim from audiences and critics alike for his superb artistry and passionate, charismatic performances on four continents.
-Since winning the first prize at Chopin International Piano Competition in Hartford and Liszt International Piano Competition in Spain, Huang has rapidly established for himself an international reputation.
+Since winning the first prize at the 12th Chopin International Piano Competition in Hartford and Los Angeles International Liszt Piano Competition in 2021, Huang has rapidly established for himself an international reputation.
 His first CD album, French Romance, released in April 2020, has already earned accolades from audiences and critics; Steinway Artist Rorianne Schrade remarked that his Debussy "reflect[ed] a special sensitivity, grace, and delicate tonal shading" and his Bartók "may be one of this listener’s most enjoyable Bartók Sonata performances to date" (New York Concert Review).

 Winner of an impressive array of prizes, Huang was a top prizewinner of the Hastings International Piano Concerto Competition, Dallas International Piano Competition, New York International Artists Piano Competition, along with the Jacob Flier International Piano Competition.
 He was also a semi-finalist in the prestigious Paloma O'Shea Santander International Piano Competition in 2018.